How to Find and Hire the Perfect Mixing Engineer for Your Tracks

 1. Get the sound you want for your genre/style

-When hiring a mixing engineer, it’s important to set a realistic budget upfront.
+When hiring a mixing engineer, setting a realistic budget upfront is important.
 Mixing rates can vary greatly depending on the engineer’s experience level and demand.
 Here are some typical price ranges:

 – Entry-level/bedroom mixer: $50-150 per song